potato-master369/badapple-os/README.md

 * PIT
 * Bare bones
 * Cross-compiler
-* Buiding GCC for i686
+* Building GCC for i686

 (not the exact names I'm not too sure)